September 20, 2022

 There wasn’t.
 The Simón Bolívar museum was still closed.
 The restaurant was still closed.
 The local bar was still completely gutted and under construction (i.e., definitely closed).
 And honestly, there wasn’t much else to see or explore.
 The town was dead quiet on this Monday evening.

-When I reached my AirBnB-style albergue though, I was surprised to see there a few other people had arrived during my absence.
+When I eventually returned to my Airbnb-style albergue, I was pleasantly surprised to see that a few other people had arrived during my absence.
 A trio of French cyclists was in one of the other bunk rooms.
-And two other pilgrims with large packs showed up just before dark.
-None of them spoke much English though, so after some rudimentary niceties, I retired to my room to read and surf the internet.
+Plus, two other pilgrims with large packs arrived just before dark.
+None of them spoke much English, though, so after some rudimentary niceties, I retired to my room to read and surf the internet.

 As I lay in my bunk, I was completely unsure how to proceed.
 A few days ago, I made the mistake of not booking an albergue at all.
 That omission left me scrambling for lodging and paying an ungodly amount.
 Then I’d let the pendulum swing in the opposite direction, and I quickly booked this albergue online – just make sure I had a roof over my head.
 But, had that reactionary approach really been the best choice??